Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 surround/downmix policy, and Android audio output are likewise future application work.
 In particular, `oxideav-sysaudio` has no Android backend today, so real A/V opening on Android will fail cleanly until an Android backend (for example AAudio) is added.

+### HLS successor-readahead validation

+After `5e4c400`, a muted real Twitch VOD regression using the native VDPAU path crossed the roughly 10 s and 20 s segment boundaries without source starvation:
+`underrun_callbacks` and `underrun_samples` remained zero, the audio queue stayed around its normal 500 ms target, and the video dropped-frame count remained at the three startup drops rather than jumping by a segment-sized batch.
+This directly regresses the previous boundary failure where both A/V queues emptied and playback then discarded overdue media to catch up.

 ## Local validation fixtures